High Court of Tanzania

 Reported

-A minister may be sued personally for torts committed in official duties; Government consent to sue the State does not bar individual suits.
+A minister may be sued personally for torts allegedly committed in the course of official duties; s6 doesn't confer immunity.

 26 March 1992